nowtech-common/cpp-logger/README.md

 }
 ```

-Increase using the variadic template call (in comment in the example)
+Note, this example uses the minimal interface for UART output, without the FreeRTOS multitasking support.
+(The example doesn't have FreeRTOS at all.)
+Increase using the variadic template call (in comment in the example):

 |Area |Inrease in debug mode |Increase in release mode (-Os)|
 |-----|---------------------:|-----------------------------:|